 403 error to non-trusted IP addresses which attempt POST requests to XML-RPC.

-Those IP addresses on the Allowlist will be allowed access to your site without being subjected to any security checks.
+Those IPs in the Allowlist will be allowed access to your site without being subjected to any security checks.
 Only add IPs you trust to this list.

-Those IP addresses on the Blocklist will automatically be blocked from your site.
+Those IPs addresses in the Blocklist will automatically be blocked from your site.